Overview

 - Settings persist across browser sessions

-Access route management options via the wrench icon:
+Access tools and route management options via the wrench icon in the footer:

 - Reverse Route - Flip direction of travel